DXKindustries/moontide-bundle/README.md

 ## Where is NOAA tide data stored?

 The mobile APK functions primarily as a frontend.
-It fetches live NOAA data at runtime, but the results are cached locally using SQLite (or `localStorage`/`SharedPreferences` on platforms that do not support SQLite).
+It fetches live NOAA data at runtime **directly from** `https://api.tidesandcurrents.noaa.gov` without any intermediate servers.
+The results are cached locally using SQLite (or `localStorage`/`SharedPreferences` on platforms that do not support SQLite).
 This allows the last retrieved tide information to remain available when offline.